SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/BasicTypes.rst

 ..
 TODO: this still doesn't talk about all of the things that string interpolation can do.
    It should still be covered in more detail in the Strings and Characters chapter.

+.. _BasicTypes_Comments:

 Comments
 --------

-As you may have noticed from the examples above…
+As you may have noticed from the examples above:

 ::

-   // …single-line comments begin with two forward-slashes, like in C.
+   // ...single-line comments begin with two forward-slashes, like in C.

-You can also write multi-line comments…
+You can also write multi-line comments:

 ::

-   /* …which start with a forward-slash followed by an asterisk,
+   /* ...which start with a forward-slash followed by an asterisk,
       and end with an asterisk followed by a forward-slash, also like C. */

 Unlike C, multi-line comments can also be nested: